 - Your property (minus your house and car) must be worth less than $2,000 – or $3,000 for a couple.

 If your SSI application is granted, your benefits will include cash payments on a monthly basis.
+For 2019 the monthly amount is $771.
 The amount of your payments is adjusted each year depending on the U.S. cost of living.
 Your state may supplement this amount with an additional payment called the State Supplementary Payment.

 If you have further questions about Social Security Disability benefits, please contact Greg Marks, Social Security Disability Law today to schedule a free, no-obligation claim evaluation and personal consultation.
-We represent SSDI claimants throughout the greater Louisville, Kentucky metro area.
+We represent SSDI claimants throughout the greater Louisville, Kentucky metro area, surrounding counties, Central Kentucky and Southern Indiana.